wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.14.47 =
+* Major upgrade to the protection for wp-login.php Brute-Force attempts.
+* Fixes a bug in setting the permissions for read-only files so that they could still be cleaned.

+= 3.15.16 =
+* Fixes a minor bug with pass-by-reference which raises a fatal error in PHP v5.4.

+= 3.15.15 =
+* Enhanced the Examine File window with better styles and more info.
+* Changed form submission of encrypted file lists to array values instead of keys.
+* Fixes other minor bugs.

 = 3.14.24 =
 * Made the Examine File window sizable.